Reinhold Messner: The Seven Summits

 In 1985 Richard Bass first postulated and achieved the mountaineering challenge Seven Summits, climbing the highest peaks of each of the seven continents.
 Messner suggested another list (the Messner or Carstensz list) replacing Mount Kosciuszko with Indonesia's Puncak Jaya, or Carstensz Pyramid (4884 m).
 From a mountaineering point of view the Messner list is the more challenging one.
 Climbing Carstensz Pyramid has the character of an expedition, whereas the ascent of Kosciuszko is an easy hike.
 In May 1986 Pat Morrow became the first person to complete the Messner list, followed by Messner himself when he climbed Mount Vinson in December 1986 to become the second.

 World-first records

-Messner is listed nine times in the Guinness Book of Records.
+Messner is listed seven times in the Guinness Book of Records.
 All of his achievements are classed as "World's Firsts" (or "Historical Firsts").
 A "World's First" is the highest category of any Guinness World Record, meaning the ownership of the title never expires.
-As of 2021, Messner is the second highest record holder of "World's Firsts" (after Icelandic explorer Fiann Paul, who has 13).
+As of 2021, Messner is the second highest record holder of "World's Firsts" (after Icelandic oceanic rower Fiann Paul, who has 13).
 Messner's world firsts are: